dmuth/septa-vs-covid-19/README.md

 Q: Can previous years' train data be used?

-A: Yep!
+A: **If you are downloading the slimmed down data from the trains-and-lateness-only/ directory on Dropbox, this answer does not apply!**  Yep!
 Unless you are running Splunk natively, RAM may be an issue, so my suggestion would be to strip down the events.
 This can be done with a supplied conversion script as follows:

 ```